-As required by the NASDAQ listing rules, our Board of Directors evaluates the independence of its members at least once annually and at other appropriate times when a change in circumstances could potentially impact the independence or effectiveness of one of our directors.
+As required by the Nasdaq listing rules, our Board of Directors evaluates the independence of its members at least once annually and at other appropriate times when a change in circumstances could potentially impact the independence or effectiveness of one of our directors.

-In November 2018, our Board of Directors undertook a review of the composition of our Board of Directors and its committees and the independence of each director.
+In March 2019, our Board of Directors undertook a review of the composition of our Board of Directors and its committees and the independence of each director.
 Based upon information requested from and provided by each director concerning his or her background, employment, and affiliations, including family relationships, our Board of Directors has determined each of Messrs.
-Clothier, Huber, and Turk and Ms. St.Clare is an "independent director" as defined under NASDAQ Listing Rule 5605(a)(2).
-The remaining members of our Board of Directors may not satisfy these "independence" definitions because they are employed by AquaBounty or have been chosen by and/or are affiliated with our controlling stockholder, Intrexon, in a non-independent capacity.
+Clothier, Huber, and Turk and Ms. St.Clare is an "independent director" as defined under Nasdaq Listing Rule 5605(a)(2).
+The remaining members of our Board of Directors may not satisfy these "independence" definitions because they are employed by AquaBounty or have been chosen by and/or are affiliated with our largest stockholder, TS AquaCulture LLC, in a non-independent capacity.
+Our Board of Directors has three standing committees: the Audit Committee, the Compensation Committee, and the NCG Committee.
+As discussed below, each member of the Audit Committee satisfies the special independence standards for such committee established by the SEC and Nasdaq.